gvp-study/SFND_2D_Feature_Tracking/2DFeatureTracking.md

 ```
 ### TASK MP.4
-The fourth task is to implement a variety of keypoint descriptors to the already implemented BRISK methods.
+The fourth task is to implement a variety of keypoint descriptors in addition to the already implemented BRISK method .
 These methods (BRIEF, ORB, FREAK, AKAZE and SIFT) are chosen based on the descriptor_types string.

+I also set the selectorType to use the BINARY or HOG variations of the match based on the descriptor type.

 I changed the descKeypoints() function to call the OpenCV function to create the appropriate descriptor and compute it as shown below.
 ```cpp
 vector<string> descriptor_types = {"BRISK", "BRIEF", "ORB", "FREAK", "AKAZE", "SIFT"};
 //...